as mentioned in contemporary Ahmadiyya and Woking

 The Review of Religions was an English-language monthly

-started from Qadian at the direction of Hazrat Mirza Ghulam Ahmad
+started from Qadian in 1902 at the direction of Hazrat Mirza Ghulam Ahmad

 was regularly sent to Western countries.
 Following are three articles